dsadqwwq/neww/README.txt

-Duel PVP — Final Site
+Duel PVP — Final Site (v2)

-- Uses your earlier wilderness background (assets/bg-wildy.png)
+- Glow moved to the other side (right by default).
+Adjust in :root if needed.
-- Animated flickering lava glow (CSS-only)
+- Logo smaller and positioned near the title (top).
+Animated glow via CSS.
-- Animated glowing PvP logo (assets/logo-pvp.png)
-- Blinking dot after 'arena'
-- No 'Duel Protocol' text anywhere

-If the glow needs alignment, tweak CSS variables at the top of index.html:
-  --glow-x, --glow-y, --glow-w, --glow-h
+- Temporary fix if your logo PNG is not transparent: a circular clip-path hides square edges.
+  Replace assets/logo-pvp.png with a transparent PNG to remove the clip workaround.

+Tweak glow alignment in index.html (top):
+  --glow-x: 72%;
+  --glow-y: 58%;
+  --glow-w: 300px;
+  --glow-h: 520px;

+If aligning, add ?debug=1 to the URL to see the overlay bounds.